Explore this Section

 - Leadership and Management for Healthcare Professionals (15 credits)

-- Leadership for Patient Safety (15 credits) or Leadership for Patient Safety (30 credits)
+- Leadership for Patient Safety (15 credits)

 - Managing Change & Quality Improvement (15 credits)